erikayi/excel-hw1/README.md

 # excel-hw1

-Please go to folder **excel_hw** for homework files.
-File marked down **FINAL** is the finalized version of the homework file.
+**FINAL** file is the finalized homework file.
-Others are draft files.
+All related Questions and Answers for homework is in word document.

 Thank you! :smile: